Connecthings/flutter-connecthings/README.md

 **Warning**: Untill the call to the **Herow.allOptinsAreUpdated();** method, the SDK won't transmit the data collected the platform.

-You can learn more about GPDR and optins reading the [native tutorial](https://docs.connecthings.com/4.6/android/being-compliant-with-gdpr.html)

 ## In App Actions